Travels from: Victoria

 Full Presenter Profile & Bio

-Highly experienced corporate moderator/facilitator and MC Tracey Curro began her career as a reporter on regional television in Shepparton, Victoria.
+Tracey Curro is a highly experienced corporate moderator/facilitator and MC.
+Tracey began her career as a reporter on regional television in Shepparton, Victoria.
 A year later she returned to her home state to join National Nine News Brisbane as a reporter and weekend news presenter, before being head-hunted by Channel 10 to present Eyewitness News Melbourne and Ten Morning News nationally.

-Tracey has penned many feature stories for Australian Women's Weekly magazine, beginning with her mother's battle with ovarian cancer, and Kerry Packer's obituary.
+Tracey has penned many feature stories for Australian Women's Weekly, beginning with her mother's battle with ovarian cancer, and Kerry Packer's obituary.

-As an ambassador for the Women's Cancer Foundation, Tracey Curro has played an active role in promoting awareness of ovarian cancer and fundraising for research into an early detection test , and also serves as an ambassador for the Bone Marrow Donor Institute's Cord Blood Bank in Melbourne.
+As an ambassador for the Women's Cancer Foundation, Tracey Curro has played an active role in promoting awareness of ovarian cancer and fundraising for research into an early detection test.
+Tracey also serves as an ambassador for the Bone Marrow Donor Institute's Cord Blood Bank in Melbourne.